Preferred spellings and usage

 - Maclellan Lowercase the L that follows C: Maclellan Gymnasium

 - media (plural); medium (singular)

-- More and Over: Over and under indicate place.
-Greater/more than and fewer/less than indicate degree.
+- More and Over Over and under indicate place.
+Use greater/more than and fewer/less than to indicate amount or degree.
 Use more than or fewer than to reference a numeric value.

 - More than 5,000 graduates became donors within five years of graduation.